 Standard #3 - All Faculty members must ensure access to a high quality, broadband Internet connection for all courses in collaboration with the Director of Operations.
 Faculty members are responsible for ensuring access to an Internet connection that supports the highest quality of audiovisual transmission in Blackboard Collaborate.
 The Internet connection must be secure and uninterrupted.
-While it is strongly preferred that professors teach all synchronous classes from the same location, professors who teach from multiple locations during the term must ensure a high quality connection at each location by testing the audiovisual transmission prior to class.
-An iLaw staff member will individually verify the quality of audiovisual transmission with each professor and each location from which a professor teaches.
+While it is strongly preferred that professors teach all synchronous classes from the same location, professors who teach from multiple locations during the term must ensure a high quality connection at each location by testing the audiovisual transmission with each professor and each location from which a professor teaches.
 For both synchronous and asynchronous classes, access to a learning management system/Ethernet/Cable connection is required at all times.